storesafe/cordova-sqlite-storage/README.md

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android/iOS/macOS, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

-License for Android platform version: MIT or Apache 2.0
+License terms for Android platform version: MIT or Apache 2.0

-License for iOS/macOS platform version: MIT only
+License terms for iOS/macOS platform version: MIT only

 ## About this version branch

 This version branch contains the source code for the Android/iOS/macOS platforms (legacy express core version branch).
 This version does not contain any libraries or source code from www.sqlite.org.
 This version branch uses the built-in sqlite libraries on Android, iOS, and macOS.

+This version branch is now used to develop Android platform version without dependency on JAR or NDK library artifacts for testing on `cordova-android@7`.

+**NOTICE:** Workaround solution for [BUG 666 (litehelpers/Cordova-sqlite-storage#666)](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666) (possible transaction issue after window.location change change with possible data loss) is incorrect in this version branch as discussed in [this BUG 666 comment](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666#issuecomment-343757398) and may continue to suffer from a possible data loss risk.
+New workaround solution described in [this newer BUG 666 comment](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666#issuecomment-350159666) is available in newer version branches.
+New workaround solution to bug 666 will cause selfTest to fail on Android ref: <https://github.com/litehelpers/Cordova-sqlite-storage/pull/730>

+NOTE: This version branch has some additional known [issues fixed in newer version branches](#issues-fixed-in-newer-version-branches).

 <!-- END About this version branch -->